-I took these two homeless looking fixtures and removed the stems, then used a 3/4-inch drill bit to make one hole in each stump.
-This was a perfect fit securing the lights into the stumps allowing me to move on with some Christmas details.
+I took these two light fixtures and removed the stems, then used a 3/4-inch drill bit to make one hole in each stump.
+This was a perfect fit securing the lights allowing me to move on with some Christmas details.

 Practical Finishing Touches

-These finishing touches included ribbon and cord purchased from Hobby Lobby and the berry sprig was left over from last Christmas.
-The cedar came from a tree we cut down to make room for our septic and within minutes everything starting coming together.
+These finishing touches included ribbon, cord and berry sprigs, some of which I had left over from previous seasons.
+The cedar came from our continuous clearing and within minutes everything starting coming together.